rbtylee/tutorial-jsonc/tutorial/parsing2.md

 At this point in the tutorial, we have almost all the tools needed to completely parse the file _*contact.json*_.

-However, there is some ambiquity in the file _*contact.json*_ we need to address first.
+However, there is some ambiguity in the file _*contact.json*_ we need to address first.

 Consider the two attributes, "children" and "spouse":
 ```
   "children": [],
   "spouse": null